mfornos/alaska/README.md

 # Running

-First of all, make sure that an instance of Malamute is running, if not start one:
+1) First of all, make sure that an instance of Malamute is running.
+If not, start one:

 ```
 $> malamute